martenframework/marten/docs/docs/getting-started/installation.md

 ## Install Crystal

 Marten is a Crystal web framework; as such Crystal must be installed on your system.
-There are many ways to install Crystal, but we'll only highlight what we think are the most common ones here for the sake of simplicity: using Homebrew (macOS or Linux) or using the APT package manager (Ubuntu, Debian).
+There are many ways to install Crystal, but we'll only highlight what we think are the most common ones here for the sake of simplicity: using Homebrew (macOS or Linux) or the APT package manager (Ubuntu, Debian).
 Please refer to the official [Crystal installation guide](https://crystal-lang.org/install/) if these methods don't work for you.

 ### Using Homebrew